NeutroGe/sstats/README.md

 Here is a short demo of the app: https://www.youtube.com/watch?v=1z6y6mL0W08

+This app is safe to use and wont get you banned, it has been reviewed and allowed by riot (app ID 414403 on riot dev website).

 ## How to use

 ### Get your riot development api key